HugoQuinn2/fxpopup/README.md

 ![Recording 2024-12-28 at 14 47 14](https://github.com/user-attachments/assets/366777a9-c1a2-4587-893e-4d90cd8d37d9)

-FxPopup seamlessly injects XML code into a JavaFX application to display notifications to the user.
-To function correctly, the main container of the application must be a StackPane.
+FxPopup seamlessly injects `XML` code into a JavaFX application to display notifications to the user.
+To function correctly, the main container of the application must be a `StackPane`.
-If your root parent is not a StackPane, FxPopup will automatically wrap your root element in a StackPane to ensure compatibility.
+If your root parent is not a `StackPane`, FxPopup will automatically wrap your root element in a `StackPane` to ensure compatibility.

 ```java
 //Example use lib